chrislabarge/chrislabarge.github.io/_posts/coding/2015-03-26-typing-calculator.md

 {%endhighlight%}

-MIGHT NEED TO SHOW THEM HOW TO COMMENT OUT THE ROUTES AS WELL FOR LOGIN/SIGNUP
+You can also comment out the routes for signing in and logging in as well.

+{% highlight bash%}
+	app/main/config/routes.rb
+{% endhighlight %}

+{% highlight Ruby %}
+# See https://github.com/voltrb/volt#routes for more info on routes

+get '/about', _action: 'about'

+# Routes for login and signup, provided by user-templates component gem
+#get '/signup', _controller: 'user-templates', _action: 'signup'
+#get '/login', _controller: 'user-templates', _action: 'login'

+# The main route, this should be last.
+It will match any params not
+# previously matched.
+get '/', {}

+{% endhighlight %}

 ##Reactive Form Input

-Locate the index.html file within views
+Locate the index.html file within views and add some content along with a form to get user input.

 {% highlight bash%}
 	app/main/views/main/index.html
 {% endhighlight %}

-We will add some content along with a form to get user input.

 {% highlight html %}
 <:Title>